 He can at least smile.

-At least at least try to be have a little humor.
+He can at least try to have a little humor.

-But those people were generally speaking unlikable, drifting way off to the left, being told by uh the left wing of the party.
+But those people were, generally speaking, unlikable, drifting way off to the left, being pulled by the left wing of the party.

-A debate that lasts two hours and forty-five minutes on a network is too long for anyone.
+A debate that lasts two hours and 45 minutes on a network is too long for anyone.

 So that's another loser, and that is the group that sponsored this debate.

-Well, and I gotta be honest, we go back to 2015, John McLaughlin.
+Well, and I got to be honest, we go back to 2015, John McLaughlin.

-I mean, I guess CNN's crowing about their ratings, but considering they don't have ratings on the aver on any average night.
+I mean, I guess CNN's crowing about their ratings, but considering they don't have ratings on any average night, I guess anything is good for them.

-Um so there was far more interest then, and again, I don't see look, enthusiasm matters.
+And again, I don't see, look, enthusiasm matters.

 Crowd size matters.